cgriffith-4243/trivia-api/backend/README.md

 - Fetches a list of paginated questions, number value indicating total number of questions found, dictionary of categories, and number value indicating Category id of the current category
 - Request Arguments: Optional URL query containing the following

-    '''page''': A value indicating page number for pagination
+    `page`: A value indicating page number for pagination

 - Returns: Response body containing the following keys

-    '''questions''': A list containing JSON objects of questions found by the request, restricted to the current page number and limit
+    `questions`: A list containing JSON objects of questions found by the request, restricted to the current page number and limit

-    '''total_questions''': A value indicating total number of questions found by the current request
+    `total_questions`: A value indicating total number of questions found by the current request

-    '''categories''': A dictionary containing key:value pairs of Category id:Category Type
+    `categories`: A dictionary containing key:value pairs of Category id:Category Type

-    '''current_category''': A value indicating current Category id.
+    `current_category`: A value indicating current Category id.
 For this url it is always None

 ```
 {